vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

 logging.getLevelName(level)

-   Returns the textual representation of logging level *level*.
+   Returns the textual representation of logging level 	- level*.
 If the level is one of the predefined levels "CRITICAL", "ERROR", "WARNING", "INFO" or "DEBUG" then you get the corresponding string.
-   If you have associated levels with names using "addLevelName()" then the name you have associated with *level* is returned.
+   If you have associated levels with names using "addLevelName()" then the name you have associated with 	- level* is returned.
 If a numeric value corresponding to one of the defined levels is passed in, the corresponding string representation is returned.
 Otherwise, the string 'Level %s' % level is returned.